Fruneng/opencl_sha_al_im/README.md

 what‘s this？
 =================================
-this is a implement of sha1 and sha256 on opencl
+That's SHA1 and SHA256 on opencl